hpc2n/CourseEfficientMD/MD-QM/Readme.md

 and compare it with the previous script for the classical MD simulation *namd.sh*

 - Submit the job with the command *sbatch namd_qmmm.sh*
+- If everything went well, you will see a new directory called *0/* which contains the Gaussian input file (*.com*) and the corresponding log file (*.log*).
+Also, Gaussian will write a checkpoint file (*.chk*) which is useful upon restarting a simulation.